What can dog park users do immediately to help reduce the chances that their dogs are involved in a dog-dog conflict?

 Dog owners need to be educated in how to read dog body language — particularly canine stress signals — and how to use dog parks in ways that will mitigate the risks to all the dogs present.
 Here are three simple and effective ways to educate of dog park users:

 - posters at the park illustrating dog-body language to watch for.
 Here are some good examples of dog park signs).
 Any municipality in Canada wanting the rights to use this artwork for dog parks (for no charge) can contact the Canadian Association of Professional Dog Trainers.

 - Dog Park Ambassadors (volunteers who use the parks frequently) that have been trained by the City to help educate park users about A) the rules and Bylaws for using the park safely; B) dog behaviour/communication as it relates to dog parks; and C) how to interact with people at the park to help keep the experience positive.

-- optional and free dog training lessons for dog park users taught by Certified Professional Dog Trainers hired by the City.
-(Calgary’s award winning Responsible Pet Ownership model used CPDT certified trainers to help avoid the problem of improperly trained or unprofessional dog trainers.
+- free dog training lessons for dog park users taught by Certified Professional Dog Trainers hired by the City.
+(Calgary’s award winning Responsible Pet Ownership model used CPDT certified trainers to help avoid the problem of improperly trained and unethical dog trainers.
 The CCPDT is the leading certification program for the dog training industry.)